 If you are an expectant mother living in Tokyo, it is comforting to know that there are quality, English-speaking hospitals and clinics available that are capable of both providing care for you and your baby as well as answering any questions or concerns that may arise.
 In this article, we will shar…Read more

 Japan has a diverse food culture that enjoys experimenting with a variety of ingredients with a strong emphasis on soy, wheat, fish, and shellfish.
 It just so happens that these four ingredients are included in the group of eight foods that account for 90 percent of all food-allergic reactions.
-A…Read more
+All…Read more

 © 2019 PLAZA HOMES, LTD.